Family, actors mourn Philip Seymour Hoffman at private funeral

-NEW YORK (Reuters) - Family and close friends bid their final farewells on Friday at a private funeral for actor Philip Seymour Hoffman, whose tragic death of an apparent overdose at the age of 46 robbed the entertainment world of one of its finest talents.
+NEW YORK, Feb 7 (Reuters) - Family and close friends bid their final farewells on Friday at a private funeral for actor Philip Seymour Hoffman, whose tragic death of an apparent overdose at the age of 46 robbed the entertainment world of one of its finest talents.

-Cate Blanchett, Meryl Streep, Julianne Moore, Michelle Williams, Joaquin Phoenix, Mary Louise Parker and Chris Rock were among the Hollywood stars who attended the service at the Church of St. Ignatius Loyola on Manhattan’s Upper East Side to mourn the death of the Oscar-winning actor.
+Hollywood stars Cate Blanchett, Meryl Streep, Amy Adams, Michelle Williams and Ethan Hawke were among the guests entering the Church of St. Ignatius Loyola on Manhattan’s Upper East Side to mourn the death of the Oscar-winning actor who closely guarded his privacy.

-Blanchett, who spoke at the funeral along with director Paul Thomas Anderson, braved the cold in a long black coat as the hearse bearing Hoffman’s coffin pulled away from the church on Park Avenue.

-New York director and screenwriter Amos Poe said the funeral “was beautiful, just like Phil.”

-Many of the actors at the service had worked with Hoffman.
+Many of the actors attending the noon service had starred in films or plays with Hoffman.
 Williams lost her former partner, actor Heath Ledger, to an accidental drug overdose in 2008.

 “I saw him in ‘Long Day’s Journey Into Night’ and I thought he showed real genius.
-I am here paying my respects,” said a tearful Mary Catherine Wright, who lives nearby.
+I am here paying my respects,” said Mary Catherine Wright, who lives nearby, and stood bundled up with tears in her eyes.

 “He is remembered by most people for his movie roles, but I think his theater performances were pretty remarkable,” she added.